On the Utility of Koopman Operator Theory in Learning Dexterous Manipulation Skills: Learning Koopman Operators for Dexterous Manipulation

 \section{Learning Koopman Operators for Dexterous Manipulation}

-In this section, we introduce our learning framework KODex.
 We begin by introducing our framework to model dexterous manipulation skills as nonlinear dynamics and discuss the importance of incorporating object states into the system (Section~\ref{sec:modeling}).
 Next, we describe how KODex learns the reference dynamics for a given skill from demonstrations (Section~\ref{sec:demons}).
-Finally, we discuss how to learn a low-level controller, also from demonstrations, in order to faithfully track the reference trajectories generated by KODex (Section~\ref{sec:control}).
-Further, an overall pseudo-code for KODex can be found in Algorithm~\ref{alg: overview}.
+Then, we discuss how to learn a low-level controller, also from demonstrations, in order to faithfully track the reference trajectories generated by KODex (Section~\ref{sec:control}).
+Finally, we discuss policy execution (Section~\ref{sec:implementation}).
+Further, an overall pseudo-code for KODex can be found in Appendices~\ref{sec:pseudo-code}.